 Some libraries are more well funded than others

 Library services vary dramatically depending on your location and your local library’s budget.
 Public libraries are funded by varying combinations of federal, state, and local dollars, but for most libraries, the vast majority of funding comes from annual budgets, allocated by city, county, and/or property tax allocations.
 This means that communities with different levels of local tax flow and service priorities can have different levels of support, services, and activities at their public libraries.

-In each of the sections below, this article describes some of the general services you can expect from your local library, as well as some specific examples from libraries across the U.S. The information is grouped into three categories:
+In each of the sections below, this article describes some of the general services and resources for seniors you can expect from your local library, as well as some specific examples from libraries across the U.S. The information is grouped into three categories: